-Yes, you can track performance of your students on all their assignments over time using our Student Performance pages.
+Yes, you can track your students' performance on all of their assignments over time using the Student Performance pages.

 There are three student performance pages: